 If you own a digital camera and you need to change your lenses from time to time, the chances are, you will eventually acquire some degree of dust particles on and/or around the interior of your camera.
 For this reason, it is important, that when you do a lens change, you do so as quickly as possible, in a sheltered, out of the wind area, with your camera body facing downward, as this will help prevent any foreign bodies entering it and you don't want to be spending half an hour looking for your replacement lens or body cap whilst the inside of your camera is exposed to the elements.
 For safety reasons, have it so that the task will be done within a couple of seconds at least.
 Even then, it is inevitable that some dust particles will manage to somehow to find their way in.

-So, how do you know when you have dust particles inside your camera and in particular on your CCD/CMOS sensor?
+So, how do you know when you have dust particles inside your camera and in particular on your (CCD/CMOS) sensor?

 The particles could be dust or they could be airborne pollen.
-If they are dust particles, a couple of blows with a photographic puffer (and "NOT" the pressurized aerosol type), could be enough to remove them.
+If they are dust particles, a couple of blows with a photographic puffer (and 'NOT' the brush or pressurized aerosol type), could be enough to remove them.
 If they remain, then there is a strong possibility that it is pollen and you will have to call in the experts.
 Pollen will actually stick to the sensor and no amount of blowing will remove it successfully.

 The CCD sensor is actually the bit that processes your digital pics, so the last thing you want on that is scratches or finger marks as they will definitely show up on all of your photos.

-It is advisable to go to a reputable camera dealer for all your camera accessories, as they can not only advise you on the best suitable products, but also explain properly about how to use them.
+It is advisable to go to a reputable camera dealer for all your camera accessories, as they can not only advise you on the best suitable products but also explain properly about how to use them.